fabferri/az-pattern/00-vm-script-extension/README.md

 ```
 The command is defined in the ARM template **vms-script-extension.json**, variable:"windowsCommand"

-The command install IIS and set the windows firewall rule to accept inbound ICMP traffic
+The command install IIS,customize the homepage of IIS and set the windows firewall rule to accept inbound ICMP traffic.

 > [!NOTE]
 > In powershell script **vms-script-extension.ps1** set the following variables:
 > * **$subscriptionName**:  Azure subscription name
 > * **$adminUsername**: administrator username of the Azure VMs
 > * **$adminPassword**: administrator password of the Azure VMs
-> *
+>